Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: General bounds on operator norm growth

-For a generic system, we thus expect that the number of distinct terms in the commutator grows exponentially.
-If such a system does not have {\it local} operators which are conserved, then the hypothesis is that the bound on the total norm \eqref{generalB} is asymptotically tight \cite{AvdoshkinDymarsky}.
-We note again that by local we mean operators acting on one or a few neighboring sites in the microscopic model, not operators which are sums of local densities.
-Next, we consider non-interacting systems where stricter, exponential bounds on the norm can be derived.
+To summarize, if a system does not have {\it local} operators which are conserved, then the hypothesis is that the bound on the total norm \eqref{generalB} is asymptotically tight \cite{AvdoshkinDymarsky}.
+Importantly, a norm growth $s(k)\sim(k/\ln k)^k$ is not possible in regular graphs or Cayley trees where the norm cannot grow faster than exponential.
+Many-body systems and the question of localization in such systems are therefore qualitatively different from studies of localization on regular graphs \cite{KravtsovKhaymovich,KravtsovAltshuler}.
+Next, we consider non-interacting systems which are one example of systems which do correspond to regular graphs and where stricter, exponential bounds on the norm can be derived.